The Frog Prince (1986 film): Plot

-Zora goes outside that night, wishing for someone to talk to at the edge of a fountain.
-After dropping her golden ball in the water, the water splashes from below, and a large, fully dressed frog named Ribbit emerges from the water.
-Zora asks "who are you?" in awe of the tall frog.
-To explain his abnormal physique, Ribbit sings "too tall frog" to Zora.
-Afterwards, Zora promises to be Ribbit's friend and take him home to the palace, in exchange for him retrieving her lucky ball from the fountain.
-The two sneak into Zora's chambers.
-Zora tells Ribbit that she does not think she is beautiful or a lady, and Ribbit says he thinks she is ravishing and that if she looks in the mirror long enough, she will see what he sees.
-Then, the King knocks on Zora's door and Ribbit has to hide.
-The King tells Zora there will be a Sunset Dance.
-After reading the letter, she finds out only one sister will be the princess.
-Ribbit then helps Zora become princess-like, teaching her how to dance and act ladylike.
-He then leaves because he needs to get back to the water, but promises to meet her by the fountain the next day.
+After being laughed at during dinner, Zora goes outside and wishes for someone to talk to.
+After dropping her golden ball in the fountain, a large, fully dressed frog named Ribbit emerges from the water.
+Zora promises to be Ribbit's friend and take him home to the palace, in exchange for him retrieving her lucky ball from the fountain.
+The two sneak into Zora's chambers, where she learns from the King that only one sister will be the princess.
+Ribbit helps Zora become princess-like, then leaves because he needs to get back to the water, but promises to meet her by the fountain the next day.
 Zora gives him her lucky ball as a gift before he leaves.
-When Ribbit is back by the water, he admires the gift and sings about his newfound friend in "Friendship".

 When Henrietta spies Ribbit teaching Zora how to be a princess, she gets angry, afraid that she will lose her spot as princess.
-She convinces Dulcey to help kidnap Ribbit and bring him away from the water.
-They put him in a hole in the ground where they trap him and leave him without water, but Dulcey marks a map of where he is hidden.
-The next morning, Zora is happy and dressed nicely.
-She goes to the fountain to meet Ribbit, but he's not there.
-Zora worries that he doesn't want to be her friend, and she sings "Have you forgotten me?" as she misses him.
+She convinces Dulcey to help her kidnap Ribbit.
+They trap him and leave him without water, but Dulcey marks a map of where he is hidden.
+The next morning, Zora goes to the fountain to meet Ribbit, but he's not there.
 Henrietta tells Zora that she took Ribbit to the Woods of the Dark Heart, where he will die without water.
 Dulcey slips the map to Zora and tells her to hurry if she wants to save him.
-Zora runs into her uncle, and convinces him that she must help her friend.
-He tells her to come back before sunset so that the Baron Von Whobble can see her.